irvingZ11/TEDHT/README.md

 # TEDHT

-This is the website to introduce our project:[Tactile Driven Reinforcement Learning Information Reconstruction for Enhanced Dexterous Hand Telemanipulation](TEDHT.github.io)
+This is a website to introduce our project:[Tactile Driven Reinforcement Learning Information Reconstruction for Enhanced Dexterous Hand Telemanipulation](TEDHT.github.io)